Hippoangel/Self_Supervised_Learning_with_RHEED/README.md

 Data was provided by Smart Surface Lab.

-> More 1,000 pictures.
+> 1. More 1,000 pictures.
- Split with Validation, Test, Train.
+> 2. Split with Validation, Test, Train.
- Normalized by Torch likely other medical case analysis in Kaggle ResNet
+> 3. Normalized by Torch likely other medical case analysis in Kaggle
+> 4. Under ResNet